 I started using WP Rocket as soon as I decided to transform my blog into a business.
 Travel is a very competitive market, and I realized that, if I wanted to succeed, I needed to invest not only in my content but also on my website’s performance.

-Performance is now a determining factor for SEO and search engine rankings, so it is one aspect I pay the most attention to.
+Speeding up your WordPress site performance is now a determining factor for SEO and search engine rankings, so it is one aspect I pay the most attention to.
 I wanted to climb the SERPs, and so, along with writing articles that my readers would like, I started to work on my site to make it faster.

 To be more competitive in terms of web performance, I needed a tool that gave me better speed than that of my competitors.